pjox/portizs/content/fr/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Modèles de langue
-- linguistique de corpus
+- Linguistique de corpus
 - Reconnaissance d'entités nommées
+- Linguistique computationnelle
 - Traduction automatique
-- Linguistique computationnelle

 # Education to show in About widget
 education: